VeronicaHurtado/FinTech-Module5-Challenge/README.md

 if the money saved thus far is enough as an emergency fund.

 ## Retirement Planning Tool
-Given an in initial investment amount, use this tool to fetch historical closing prices for a retirement portfolio composed of stocks and bonds.
-Then visualise the projected performance of the portfolio at 30 years.
+Use this tool to fetch historical closing prices for a retirement portfolio composed of stocks and bonds.
+Then, given an in initial investment amount, visualise the projected performance of the portfolio at 30 years.

 ## Assumptions
 - The average household income for each individual is `$12,000`.